smontoy1/Strategen/content/posts/my-first-post.md

 **Staffing & recruiting**

-6. How are project teams formed now—availability, intuition, or data?
+6. How are project teams formed now?
+Availability, intuition, or data?
 7. When you open a req, how precisely are required skills and levels defined?

 **Learning & engagement**

-8. How do employees signal what they want to learn—and does it feed staffing?
+8. How do employees signal what they want to learn, and does this feedback inform staffing decisions?
-9. % of learning spend ties to closing real, measured gaps?
+9. What % of learning spend ties to closing real, measured gaps?

 **Success criteria & ROI**

-10. we improved time-to-deliver by 30–50%, what would that unlock?
+10. We improved time-to-deliver by 30–50%, what would that unlock?
-11. KPIs matter most—cycle time, utilization, burnout, or retention?
+11. Which KPIs matter most?
+Cycle time, utilization, burnout, or retention?

 **Adoption & constraints**

-12. needs to see value first (leaders, managers, HR, employees)?
+12. Who needs to see value first (leaders, managers, HR, employees)?
-13.’s the smallest pilot that would prove this works for you?
+13. What's the smallest pilot that would prove this works for you?

 ---